aham-oudeis/Training/launch_school/Notes/Variable_Scope.md

 p a # => 'something'
 ```

 Unlike the case of blocks that are able to reassign the variable from the inner scope, method definition cannot do so.
-Here, we define a method with parameter `var` and we reassign the variable `var` to a new string object produced by calling `upcase` method on what `var` points to.
+Here, we define a method with a parameter `var` and we reassign the variable `var` to a new string object produced by calling `upcase` method on what `var` points to.

 When we pass `a` as an argument, initially both `var` and `a` point to the same string object `'something'` but then `var` points to the string object that is returned when we call `upcase` method on `'something'`.
 Then on, the string object that `a` points is no longer available within the methd body.